mic-mco/janus-mco-kb/en/vmware-compute-service/vmware-service-overview.md

 ## Detailed Description

 **Cloud Flex.** A cloud infrastructure solution with the flexibility of pay-per-use billing.
-Access resources from the Tigo Business Data Center, activating or deactivating services to consume resources.
+Access resources from the TIGO Business Data Center, activating or deactivating services to consume resources.

 **Cloud Performance.** Design your cloud solutions based on pre-established templates that adapt to the main needs of businesses.
 All aspects of the cloud infrastructure will be predefined.